bibanon/bibanon/A-Tsundere-Christmas-Carol.md

-**A Tsundere Christmas Carol** is a heartwarming anime parody comic posted every Christmas Eve to 4chan's /a/ since 2011.
+**A Tsundere Christmas Carol** is a heartwarming story posted every Christmas Eve to 4chan's /a/ since 2011.
 The author is unknown.

 ## Original Story

-(needs to be archived and put into Github Pages and the [eBOOKGenerator](https://github.com/bibanon/BASC-eBookGenerator)... maybe put it on the [Github VN repo](https://github.com/bibanon/a-tsundere-christmas-carol) as a special project... well, let's do it later)
+(needs to be archived and put into Github Pages and the [eBookGenerator](https://github.com/bibanon/BASC-eBookGenerator)... maybe put it on the [Github VN repo](https://github.com/bibanon/a-tsundere-christmas-carol) as a special project... well, let's do it later)

 ## Fanart and Derivative Works